BonsonW/slorado/README.md

 A minimum g++ version of 5.4 is required for CPU or CUDA versions due to libtorch.
 For CUDA version, you need the cuda toolkit installed.
+For ROCM version, you need the rocm SDK installed.

 ### 2. Downloading Models